Anica1004/CourseJournal/README.md

 # Instructions for Grader

-- You can generate the first required action related to adding Xs to a Y by...
+- You can generate the first required action related to adding Xs to a Y by pressing the add a course button and type out the course information and submit it.
+Then the course will be successfully added to the list of courses of the student/user
-- You can generate the second required action related to adding Xs to a Y by...
+- You can generate the second required action related to adding Xs to a Y by pressing the remove course button and type out the course name and undergraduate year you have taken the course.
+If the course is found in the user's list of courses with the given course information, then the course will be removed upon the user's confirmation
-- You can locate my visual component by...
+- You can locate my visual component by seeing the background image being added in the user frame of my gui
-- You can save the state of my application by...
+- You can save the state of my application by pressing on the save button in the home frame
-- You can reload the state of my application by...
+- You can reload the state of my application by pressing the load button in the home frame